AUSTRAL RIVER LODGE / Fishing

 THE KING’S NEW CROWN — A FRESH LOOK AT CHINOOKS ON THE SWING

-Click here to read the article by Jeff Bright – sharing his darkest secrets!
+Click here to read the article by Jeff Bright where he will be sharing his darkest secrets!

 Jeff Bright is a writer, photographer, travel specialist, avid steelheader, conservationist, and a true Salmon Junkie.
 He hosts more than a dozen expeditions for anadromous fish annually, from the Skeena River to Tierra del Fuego to Norway to the Canadian Arctic.
 He is the author of numerous magazine articles and several books.
 His most recently published work is Written on Water: Musings on the Sea-run Angle and he is also now onboard with Chasing Silver Magazine as North American West Coast Field Editor.